Reidmen/LostExchangeSystem/README.md

 # LostExchangeSystem
-A practical Stock Exchange System
+A Lost Stock Exchange System trying to find its way back!

 ## Ideas

 * Introduce the Account, Member and Order classes that define a brokage system.
 * Use python for high-level implementation of them.
+* Overview of the Exchange system is provided in the `python/` folder.
-* Expand them into cpp for low-latency cases.
+* Implementation will be done in rust, specially for the low-latency cases.

 ## How to build a Fast Limit Order Book